Law School Updates and Frequently Asked Questions

-If you are still looking for employment, please email your counselor.
+If you are looking for employment for the semesters of for Summer 2021, as well as for post graduation employment, please email your counselor.
 We recommend that students continue to check Symplicity on a regular basis for new job postings, participate in each phase of OCI/RR, and review all email job postings from Maria Capra announcing job opportunities.

 Where can I go to get a document notarized?

 If you need a document notarized, check first with a local bank as many bank branches always have a notary public on hand and some will do it for free.
 Shipping stores, such as the UPS Store, as well as many libraries also offer notary services.
 It is best to call ahead to make sure a notary is available and to check to see if there is a fee.